UMCarpentries/intro-curriculum-r/paper/paper.md

 Carpentries also requires), and ask them to run an example script that tests whether everything is installed correctly.
-Learners must send screenshots of the script output to the workshop lead in advance so that any installation issues can be addressed before the workshop begins.
+Learners must send screenshots of the script output to the workshop lead in advance.
+This insures that any installation issues can be addressed before the workshop begins.
 1. An extensive small group practice module towards the end of the workshop allows learners to more independently practice the skills they have learned throughout.
-1. The workshop concludes with a recap of what was covered and resources available for learners to continue learning and getting help down the line.
+1. The workshop concludes with a recap of what was covered and resources available for learners to continue learning and getting help as their skills develop.

 ## Pilot Workshop
 <!-- experience of use -->